 Best hotels in Boston

-There is no hotel chain more synonymous with elegance and sophistication than the Mandarin Oriental, and its Boston outpost sits among the U.S. elites.
-Centrally located in the Back Bay, the hotel exudes luxury at every turn, from the massive marble lobby to the Art Deco-influenced rooms with luxury bathrooms and inimitable city skylines.
-If you seek the ne plus ultra of spa experiences, venture no further than the hotel’s award-winning, 16,000-square-foot luxury oasis for a decadent, Asian-influenced massage or facial.
-The building also brings you some of the best dining in the city, including the in-house Bar Boulud from celebrity chef Daniel Boulud and the adjacent L’Espalier, a French-inspired legend.
+Centrally located in the Back Bay, the hotel exudes luxury at every turn, from the massive marble lobby to the well-appointed rooms with skyline views.
+If you seek the ne plus ultra of spa experiences, venture no further than the hotel’s award-winning, 16,000-square-foot oasis for a decadent, Asian-influenced massage or facial.
+Primo dining options include the in-house Bar Boulud from celebrity chef Daniel Boulud and the adjacent L’Espalier, a local fine dining stalwart.

-Sleep where the criminals once did.
-For over a century, the Liberty Hotel existed as a decidedly different entity—the Charles Street Jail, once “home” to inmates like Malcolm X and Sacco and Vanzetti.
-A complete revamp of the building happened in 2007, and it was an inspired (and above-board) transformation: Visit today and you’ll still see cell bars embedded in the walls before you head off to drink on the side patio that was once the exercise yard.
-The 298-room luxury hotel includes sumptuous rooms with river views, five different restaurants and bars (Scampo is helmed by legendary Boston chef Lydia Shire) and a happening nightlife scene.
+For more than a century, the Liberty Hotel existed as a decidedly different entity—the Charles Street Jail, once home to the likes of Malcolm X and Sacco and Vanzetti.
+Some of the 298 rooms offer sumptuous river views, and many guests spend their time bouncing between the four different restaurants and bars.
+(Scampo is helmed by legendary Boston chef Lydia Shire.)
 During the summer months, the hotel hosts regular yoga classes and after-work events for both guests and locals, including fashion shows, cooking classes and a weekly “Yappy Hour” for dog owners.

-If you squint, you might think you’re staying in a top European hotel.
 Housed in two historic, 19th-century townhouses on the cobblestoned Charles Street, Beacon Hill Hotel is all about Old World amenities.
 The airy rooms, with their writing desks and neutral color schemes, recall a Parisian pied a terre; shuttered windows face out towards Beacon Hill and can actually be opened.
-The second-floor common area invites conviviality among guests, as does the private rooftop terrace (where you might just spot the likes of Cameron Diaz).
-Visitors are also lucky enough to enjoy a full breakfast at the French fusion Beacon Hill Bistro downstairs; they’d be remiss not to return for a top-shelf dinner or late-night drink beside the fireplace.
-Once you dare leave the hotel’s comforts, you’ll find yourself right in the middle of Beacon Hill’s revived shopping scene, with the picturesque Charles River just a hop and a skip away.
+The second-floor common area invites conviviality among guests, as does the private rooftop terrace.
+The street-level bistro is open morning through night, and the fireplace bar is a great spot for a nightcap.
+The location cannot be beat; right in the middle of Beacon Hill’s revived shopping scene, with the picturesque Charles River just a skip away.

-For every modern hotel that springs up in Boston, there’s an old-timer that reminds you of the importance of throwback pleasures.
 The centrally located and beautifully appointed Fairmont Copley Place first opened in 1912, and the grandeur of an earlier era is reflected in the ornate marble lobby.
-Rooms—all 383 of them—are more sedate, decorated in cool hues and commissioned art sketches depicting Boston scenes.
-But for those who crave splashes of modernity, no worries.
-First head upstairs to the expansive rooftop gym, then head back down to the OAK Long Bar and Kitchen, a thoroughly renovated bar and brasserie that’s become a hangout for local sports professionals and other well-known denizens.
-Oh, and then there’s the hotel’s “canine ambassador:” Carley Copley, an adoptee from the local animal shelter who loves nothing more than greeting guests in the lobby when they first arrive.
+The 383 rooms are more sedate, decorated in cool hues and commissioned art sketches depicting Boston scenes.
+Guests can head upstairs to the expansive rooftop gym, then gain back the calories at OAK Long Bar and Kitchen, a thoroughly renovated bar and brasserie.

-A blend of classic and modern architectural elements, this downtown Kimpton hotel is a boutique haven for business travelers and those seeking central access to the city.
+A blend of classic and modern architectural elements, this downtown hotel is a boutique haven for business travelers and those seeking central access to the city.
 From a wood-paneled lobby, you’ll travel upstairs to rooms that are urbane and opulent, with terrific city views.
-(If you’re feeling flush, spring for one of the Inspired Suites, each done up in a different theme.)
-Then it’s time to bond with your fellow guests, whether it’s on the morning run with the hotel GM or during the daily afternoon wine reception.
-Traveling with Sir Licks a Lot?
 Nine Zero provides a master class in pet-friendliness, from complimentary dog beds to pet sitting and, yes, four-legged massage services.
-The vintage-y Highball Lounge on the hotel’s second floor is as popular for its collection of board games as it is for its hand-crafted cocktails, complete with funky garnishes.